 Bio

-Keith De La Rue works as an independent consultant in knowledge management, communication and learning.
+Keith De La Rue works as an educator and independent consultant in knowledge management, communication, learning and social media.
 He previously spent eight years working in Knowledge Management at Telstra, Australia, where he led a team engaged in the transfer of product and service knowledge to Telstra’s enterprise and business sales force.
 This group has been known both within and outside of Telstra for its innovative work in this field.

-Keith has worked in the Telecommunications and IT industries for over thirty years.
-In a previous role, he spent six years as a Telecommunications Consultant, consulting with a number of major Telstra business clients across a broad range of industries.
+Keith worked in the Telecommunications and IT industries for over thirty years.
+In one role, he spent six years as a Telecommunications Consultant, consulting with a number of major Telstra business clients across a broad range of industries.

-He holds a degree in Computer Science from RMIT, and is a member of the International Association of Business Communicators, and of Mensa, where he spent six years as a regular columnist for TableAus, the national magazine.
+He holds a degree in Computer Science from RMIT, and is a member of Mensa, where he spent seven years (between 1998 and 2004) as a regular columnist for TableAus, the national magazine.
 Keith has also appeared on radio and in quiz programs on TV, and has planned and delivered a number of Trivia Nights.

-He is married, with three children, and lives in Pascoe Vale, a suburb of Melbourne.
+He is married, with three children, and lives in country Victoria, Australia.
 He also enjoys travelling, reading, writing, music and trivia.

 Travelling: